LSM07/HCETv1/README.md

 never be voice-crossing between 2 octaves as to not confuse the student.

 These are Windows-only as of right now.
-You can either choose to install the program or just run it as it is.
-If you do choose to not install it, make sure the midi.dll is in the same folder as the exe so that it will run properly.
+Just download the zip file (look to the lower right where it says "Download zip" and extract wherever.
+Just make sure the .exe and midi.dll are in the same folder!
+Enjoy!